nomeata/haskell-via-sokoban/02-ho-datatypes.md

 implemented using the language itself, instead of having to be built in.

-The same then holds for operators like `(||)` and `(&&)` -- there is nothing special about them, and you could have definded them yourself.
+The same then holds for operators like `(||)` and `(&&)` -- there is nothing special about them, and you could have defined them yourself.
 (Try to come up with their definition, and then compare it against the real one!)

-The type is still somewhat priviliged though, because guards, like the one in `maze`, need to be expressions of type `Bool`.
+The type is still somewhat privileged though, because guards, like the one in `maze`, need to be expressions of type `Bool`.
 But that’s just a use of the type, not the definition of the type.

-More data types for Sokoboban
+More data types for Sokoban
 -----------------------------

 Let us work towards making our animation interactive.
 To start with, we might